xk-huang/yet-another-vectornet/README.md

 Paper: [VectorNet: Encoding HD Maps and Agent Dynamics from Vectorized Representation](https://arxiv.org/abs/2005.04259)

+Please let me know if there are any mistakes or questions (xiaokehuang [at] foxmail [dot] com), Thank you!

 Still under construction:

 - [x] finish the feature preprocessor